 The effect of steeping the coffee grounds in the hot water is effective at drawing out the truest flavor of the coffee bean.
 Unlike drip coffee makers, a French press extracts the essence of coffee in it’s purest form.
 A drip maker only gets the grounds wet with hot water for a short amount of time.

-I’ve included an embed from Twitter to show how the French Press is assembled from Michael Nykamp who adds, “Simple exploded technical illustration of a French Press, designed by YIELD (Yield Design Co).”
+In this Twitter post, you can see how a French Press coffee maker is assembled from Michael Nykamp who adds, “Simple exploded technical illustration of a French Press, designed by YIELD (Yield Design Co).”
 Nykamp’s illustration is very similar to the original patented design in 1929 by Attilio Calimani, Giulio Moneta.
 It seems their patent only just expired Dec.
 1st!

 How do you choose a French Press Coffee maker?